-Discussion and Approval of November 19, 2019 meeting minutes.
-Jeff made a motion to approve and Craig seconded.
+Discussion and Reapproval of November 19, 2019 meeting minutes.
+Susan Harrison noticed that some background information regarding a correspondence was inadvertently left out of the November 19, 2020 minutes and asked for the committee to approve the added information.
+Mike made a motion to approve and Craig seconded.
 All in favor (3-0) Approved.

 Update and Discussion on Next Steps Regarding the Implementation of Commercial Aquaculture.
 Susan Harrison briefly recapped from the last meeting and reviewed the guidance given by the Board of Selectmen (BOS) regarding the scope of the aquaculture pilot.
-The BOS directed the Shellfish Advisory Committee to draft an application for shellfish aquaculture; selection criteria for grading the application submissions; a map 5-7 one-acre plots on the Briggs Harbor Map; and draft process and outcome measures to review the pilot program.
+The BOS directed the Shellfish Advisory Committee to draft an application for shellfish aquaculture; selection criteria for grading the application submissions; a map 5-7 one-acre plots on the Briggs Harbor Map; and draft process and outcome measures to evaluate the pilot program.

 5-7 One Acre Plots.
-The committee started with discussing options for mapping out 5-7 one-acre plots using advice from the BOS to keep the acres as tight as possible but also allow for diversity of location.
+Susan Harrison recapped from the last meeting and reviewed the map with the people who were not at the last meeting.
+The committee looked at options for mapping out 5-7 one-acre plots using advice from the BOS to keep the acres as tight as possible but also allow for diversity of location.
 The Committee used post-it notes matching the to-scale size of an acre on the large map of Briggs Harbor.
 This allowed for better visualization and the flexibility to move the acre plots.
 The committee encouraged participation regarding recreational usage from people who attended the meeting.
-Doug McLellan, Charles Higginson and Debbie Shadd offered insight regarding recreation in the Briggs Harbor Area including; hunting, kayaking, sailing and beaching boats for recreation on the sand area near the breakwater.
-The Committee agreed to suggest that the 5-7 one-acre plots be located such that recreation and aquaculture can coexist in the area.
+Beth McGrath suggested the acres parallel the land on the Glades/Minot side so that the buoys could also serve as an aid to navigation for paddleboarders and kayakers.
+The Committee thought that it was a really good idea and placed the sticky notes such that the acres paralleled the land.